clyfe/acts_as_nested_interval/README.md

 bundle install
 ```

-* requires a `parent_id` foreign key column, and `lftp` and `lftq` integer columns.
+Requires a `parent_id` foreign key column, and `lftp` and `lftq` integer columns.
-* if your database does not support stored procedures then you also need `rgtp` and `rgtq` integer columns
+If your database does not support stored procedures then you also need `rgtp` and `rgtq` integer columns.
-* if your database does not support functional indexes then you also need a `rgt` float column
+If your database does not support functional indexes then you also need a `rgt` float column.
-* the `lft` float column is optional
+The `lft` float column is optional.

 Example: